emilyjspencer/Notes/React/reactnotes.md

 ### State manipulation with functional components

 #### React Hooks
-React Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+React Hooks are functions that let you “hook into” React state and lifecycle features from functional components.
 * React Hooks typically start with **use** and the most commonly used hook is **useState**
-* Add it to the top of the App.js file like so:
+* Needs to be imported into the relevant files, like so:

 ```html
 import React, { useState } from 'react';